liuzike/LHAASO_ICECUBE/README.md

 - The IceCube neutrino data are taken from the public HESE and EHE data releases (http://icecube.wisc.edu/data-releases/20210126_PS-IC40-IC86_VII.zip).
 The data are stored in the data/icecube_10year_ps/ directory.
 The IceCube contains observations spanning over 10 years and is separated into 10 files, each corresponding to 1 year/1 IceCube season.

-- The radio pulsar data are taken from the ATNF pulsar catalogue (https://www.atnf.csiro.au/research/pulsar/psrcat/).
+- The LHAASO data catalogue are taken from 2024 ApJS 271 25 and HESS catalogue (https://www.mpi-hd.mpg.de/hfm/HESS/pages/home/sources/).

-- The CHIME/FRB data are taken from the CHIME/FRB collaboration (https://www.chime-frb.ca/).

 #### **outputs**